HIllya51/LunaTranslator/docs/en/playonxp.md

-## Playing Old Games on an XP Virtual Machine and Extracting Text for Translation
+# Playing Old Games on XP Virtual Machine and Extracting Text for Translation

 **1. Extracting and Translating Text Using Windows XP Adaptation in a Virtual Machine**